c3e/docpatch/README.md

 ### Who we are

-We are part of the Open Data movement and supports the [Open Definition](http://opendefinition.org/okd/). **Our way** is to "hack" on documents and build Free Software around them---**our goal** is to bring open data to governments---**our idea** is to re-publish constitutions, law texts, and any other public documents in a way everyone and everything may use them.
+We are part of the Open Data movement and supports the [Open Definition](http://opendefinition.org/okd/). **Our way** is to "hack" on documents and build Free Software around them – **our goal** is to bring open data to governments – **our idea** is to re-publish constitutions, law texts, and any other public documents in a way everyone and everything may use them.

 ### What DocPatch stands for